hjkit/HiTech-C-compiler-enhanced/README.md

 See "How to install.txt" for the enhanced HiTech C detailed installation procedure

+IMPORTANT NOTE:

+In the folder P1 you may found a file named "P1 error and warning messages.txt".

+P1, in case it founds any problem in the C source file, issues a warning/error message.
+The total size of these messages is about 1KB, so I decided to replace some of the warning/error messages with an index ( #N ), in order to gain some space.
+The file I mentioned contains the texts corresponding to all the indexes.

 (update on April, 2025)

 The RomWBW version is now available.
 You will need RomWBW v 3.5 (or later).